Section 53 of the Title Conditions (Scotland) Act 2003

 The Commission has therefore undertaken:

-“To review section 53 of the Title Conditions (Scotland) Act 2003 in the context of part 4 of the Act and make any appropriate recommendations for reform.”
+“To review section 53 of the Title Conditions (Scotland) Act 2003 in the context of part 4 of that Act and make any appropriate recommendations for reform.”

 A real burden is a type of title condition, imposed on a burdened property in favour of a benefited property.